grahamwwilson/teeggGen/README.md

 With the current code the log file goes to fortran unit 7 and the 4-vector file (written by evwrite.f) to unit 25.
+The minor implementation differences with respect to the version from Dean Karlen are documented in diffs.txt.

 Graham W. Wilson, 12-MAY-2023